Class Q Barn Conversion

 The previous owner had a refused application for converting the barn, but the new owners interrogated this and felt that it was not very well conceived.
 By bringing in an architect, a planning consultant and experienced structural engineer as a design team they were able to secure consent to convert, and unlock the hidden value associated with such a permission.

-The structural engineer reviewed the structure and wrote a summary report for the planning approval (necessary as one of the steps for PD approval), the planning consultant brought in a large degree of experience within the legal framework of the planning system and together were able to gain a new permission.
+The structural engineer reviewed the structure and wrote a summary report and design for the planning approval (necessary as one of the steps for PD approval), the planning consultant brought in a large degree of experience within the legal framework of the planning system and together were able to gain a new permission.

 Internally a new mezzanine floor was added to provide two small but adequate bedrooms ‘upstairs’.
 Below this a larger bedroom with ensuite was added.
 A family bathroom was located off the entrance hallway at the bottom of the stairs, and the small but efficient kitchen tucks under one of the bedrooms in a lowered ceiling space within the main living area.
 The remaining height of the barn is retained over the living space to create a spacious and light filled room that feels larger than it is.